peterpolidoro/python_sample_project/PYTHON_SETUP_LINUX.md

 Python Setup Linux
 ==================

-The latest versions of Ubuntu and Fedora come with Python 2.7 out of the box.
+The latest versions of many Linux distributions come with Python 2.7 out of the box.

 Install pip, virtualenv, and ipython: